 For decades, U.S organizations have been required to store documents.
 Document retention laws are included in numerous legislative acts such as the Civil Rights Act of 1964, the Executive Order 11246 of 1965, the Freedom of Information Act of 1967, the Occupational Safety and Health Act of 1970, and the Reform and Control Act of 1986 to name but a few; however, just over a decade ago, data retention laws in the United States were updated to expand the definition of documents to include electronic communications such as emails and email attachments.

-To improve awareness of the many different email retention laws in the United States, a summary has been detailed below.
+To improve awareness of the many different email retention laws in the United States, a summary of the minimum email retention periods have been included below as a guide.
 Please bear in mind that this is for information purposes only and does not constitute legal advice.
-For legal advice on data retention laws in the United States, we recommend you consult your legal representatives.
 Industry and federal electronic data and email retention laws in the United States are also subject to change.
 Up to date information should be obtained from your legal team.

 What are the Different Email Retention Laws in the United States?